 ISNUMBER Function in Excel

-Value: The “Value” parameter is quite flexible; it can be another function or formula, a cell, or value in need of testing to be numeric.
+- Value: It is a flexible parameter.
+It can be another function or formula, a cell, or value that needs testing if it is numeric or not.

 How to Use the ISNUMBER Function in Excel?

 Let us understand the uses of this function with few examples of actual data.

 Let us enter a few values given in the table below and test the behavior of the ISNUMBER function.

 How to use Excel ISNUMBER Function and the SEARCH Function?

 The ISNUMBER function, together with the SEARCH function, checks if a cell contains a specific sub-string among the text string.

 SEARCH function in ExcelSEARCH Function In ExcelSearch function gives the position of a substring in a given string when we give a parameter of the position to search from.
 As a result, this formula requires three arguments.
 The first is the substring, the second is the string itself, and the last is the position to start the search. will return the position (or index) of a specified substring within a text string.
 It belongs to the Excel TEXT functions category.
 It allows running a case-insensitive search on text and supports the usage of wild cards.

 We will understand how the ISNUMBER function works together with the SEARCH function in the following example.

 Let us use other functions (e.g., SEARCH function) as parameters for the ISNUMBER function and test its behavior (as shown in the table below).